HandyOSS/HandyMiner-Goldshell-CLI/raspberry_pi_installation.md

 #### Mine HNS.

-cd into the HandyMiner-Goldshell-GUI directory
+cd into the HandyMiner-Goldshell-CLI directory

 ##### Pi 3 and below must only use the standard CLI:
 ```